May 2016 by Dr. Brenda Griffin

 - And more!

-Stress Reduction: Happy and Healthy Shelter Cats on a Fast Track to Adoption is the follow-up webcast to How Stress is Sabotaging Your Cat Adoption Efforts, and part of a series that includes How Stress is Sabotaging Your Dog Adoption Efforts and the forthcoming Stress Reduction: Happy and Healthy Shelter Dogs on a Fast Track to Adoption, scheduled for June 23, 2016.
+Stress Reduction: Happy and Healthy Shelter Cats on a Fast Track to Adoption is the follow-up webcast to How Stress is Sabotaging Your Cat Adoption Efforts, and part of a series that includes How Stress is Sabotaging Your Dog Adoption Efforts and the forthcoming Stress Reduction: Happy and Healthy Shelter Dogs on a Fast Track to Adoption.
 These presentations are part of an ongoing series of educational programs from Maddie's Institute, the academic division of Maddie's Fund, providing the most innovative animal welfare information to shelter staff, veterinarians, rescue groups and community members to increase the lifesaving of homeless dogs and cats community-wide.

 This course has been pre-approved for Certified Animal Welfare Administrator continuing education credits.